pdkovacs/micro-cassandra-spark/README.md

 ### Manage swapping

-Either allow cassandra locking the heap
+Either allow cassandra to lock the heap

     sudo su -
     awk '/# End of file/ {